Vote Stephanie Thomas Tues. November 8! Stephanie Thomas para Secretaria de Estado!

 Voting via Absentee Ballot requires a TWO-STEP process:

 1. You must first submit an application to receive a ballot.

 2. Then you may vote using the ballot.

-Contact your Town Clerk for an absentee ballot application OR you may download the application now from the Secretary of State's website.
+You can also contact your Town Clerk for an absentee ballot application OR you may download the application now from the Secretary of State's website.
 Follow the instructions CAREFULLY.
 If you have questions, please contact us.
-Note: In the Fall, you will be able to complete the application online.
-Check the Secretary of the State's website frequently for updates on when the online program will begin.

 Absentee Ballot Information: